Malta in shore power agreement with Carnival Corporation

 Malta in shore power agreement with Carnival CorporationWritten by Nick Blenkey

-In a first in the Mediterranean cruise region, the Maltese Government has signed a power purchase agreement Carnival UK & P&O Cruises.
+In a first in the Mediterranean cruise region, the Maltese Government has signed a power purchase agreement with Carnival UK & P&O Cruises.
 Under Malta’s Shore-to-Ship power initiative, fully electric cruise berths at Valletta Cruise Port will allow cruise ships to reduce their carbon footprint by drawing power from the grid while in port.
 Now, through an agreement signed with Transport Malta, Carnival Corp cruise ships from across its brands will be able to connect to the shore power grid.

 At a press conference yesterday, Malta’s Prime Minister, Robert Abela, emphasized the importance of the Shore Power Initiative.